unicode-org/icu/docs/devsetup/java/errorprone/index.md

 If errorprone knows how to patch the kind of issue you specified, it will update the files.

 > :point_right: **Note**: the patches will not always apply cleanly.
 >
-> Keep an eye on warnings, and `git status` see if there
+> Keep an eye on warnings or errors, you might have to fix some problems "by hand."
-> are any files with an `.orig` or `.rej` extension.
-> Those are patches that didn't apply cleanly, and will need to be checked
-> more carefully, and possibly fixed by hand.

 ### Test, cleanup